Peace Race: Legacy

-In April/May 2012 Alan Buttler organised a re-run of the 1955 Peace Race as a tribute to his father, Alf Buttler, who was the GB cycling team mechanic for many events in the 1950s, 60s and 70s.
+In April/May, 2012 Alan Buttler organised a re-run of the 1955 Peace Race as a tribute to his father, Alf Buttler, who was the GB cycling team mechanic for many events in the 1950s, 60s and 70s.
 He was joined by former peace riders including Gustav-Adolf Schur, Geoff Wiles, John Woodburn, Alan Jacob, and Axel Peschel.

 There is a museum in Kleinmühlingen in Germany dedicated to the Peace Race.

 Junior Peace Race

 A Junior Peace Race was first held in 1965 and held again the following year.
 After a hiatus it was revived in 1974 and has been held every year since, continuing after the senior race was no longer organised.
 Several riders who won the junior race have gone on to senior success, including Roman Kreuziger Sr., Roman Kreuziger Jr., Denis Menchov, Fabian Cancellara, Peter Velits, Tanel Kangert and Michal Kwiatkowski.

 Peace Race U23

-An Under-23 Peace Race for riders under 23 years was added in 2013.
-From 2015 the race has been part of the UCI Under 23 Nations' Cup.
+2013 saw a revival of the race, but in a completely different format.
+It became a race for national teams of cyclists under 23 years old.
+Since the 2015 season it has been part of the prestigious Nations Cup series.

+Initially the race had just three stages, but this was expanded to four stages in the fourth year of the race.
+Past years have seen stars of the current world peloton, such as Tadej Pogačar, Tao Geoghegan Hart, Julian Alaphilippe and Marc Hirschi, lined up at the start of the race.

+The Peace Race U23 is ridden over exceptionally demanding courses in the Jeseníky hills, which makes it the perfect proving ground for World Tour candidates.

+"Every year we see young talents on the Peace Race who will soon appear on the rosters of elite division teams.
+Individual national teams send their best cyclists to the Peace Race.
+The stages of our race are regularly praised for revealing the strengths of the riders.
+Without exaggeration, we can say that it is a race comparable to those somewhere in the Pyrenees or the Alps," says Leopold König, director of the Under-23 Peace Race.